1 How do I find a GP (general doctor) in Germany?

 So, how to do this the best way?
 Let me explain.

-Most vaccinations are covered by public health insurances in Germany.
+Most vaccinations are covered by public health insurance in Germany.
 Even travel vaccinations and malaria tablets are often paid for.
 So, make sure to check with your insurance before you get vaccinated, in any case.
 Indeed, some vaccinations are even obligatory in Germany!

 Consequently, it is best to ask your general practitioner for more information.
 And make sure to bring your vaccination booklet, if you have one.